On the fixed points of the Ruelle operator: Hamilton-Krushkal sequences

 \section{Hamilton-Krushkal sequences}

-In this section, to avoid cumbersome calculations and definitions, we consider rational maps $R$ satisfying two conditions: \begin{itemize} \item First, there is no non-trivial quasiconformal deformation supported on the Fatou set. \end{itemize}
+In this section, to avoid cumbersome calculations and definitions, we consider rational maps $R$ satisfying two conditions: \begin{itemize} \item First, there is no non-trivial quasiconformal deformation supported on the Fatou set.
+That is, by definition, every invariant Beltrami differential supported on the Fatou set defines a zero functional on $A(S_R)$.
+Other characterizations are given by Proposition \ref{prop.inducedinv}. \end{itemize}

-This condition does not impose any restriction on the study of Sullivan's conjecture if the Julia set is connected.
-In fact, when $J_R$ is connected, by Sullivan's Theorem, the $J-$stability component of $R$ contains a map $Q$ which does not admit non-trivial quasiconformal deformations on the Fatou set.
-Moreover, $Q$ is unique, up to M\"obius conjugacy, only in the case when $J_Q$ does not support an invariant Beltrami differential. \begin{itemize} \item Second, the postcritical set $P_R$ does not support an absolutely continuous invariant measure with respect to the Lebesgue measure. \end{itemize}
+As mentioned on the introduction, this condition does not impose any restriction on the study of Sullivan's conjecture if the Julia set is connected. \begin{itemize} \item Second, the postcritical set $P_R$ does not support an absolutely continuous invariant measure with respect to the Lebesgue measure. \end{itemize}

 In other words, the measure of the intersection of $P_R$ with the strongly conservative set $SC(R)$ is zero.
-In the last section, we will discuss and give partial results for the case where $P_R\cap SC(R)$ has positive measure.
+In the last section we will discuss and give partial results for the case where $P_R\cap SC(R)$ has positive measure.